sum01/fmt-micro/CONTRIBUTING.md

   * `formattercommand` is the literal command to run the formatter
   * `args` can be left empty, like `insert("filetype", "formattercommand")` if there aren't any, or at least any relevant ones.
+    * If multiple are needed, add them as a table, like above.
 * PS: Alphabetical order doesn't matter in relation to the order of `insert()` commands.
 The `fmt list` command has a sort in it.